hasura/graphql-engine/community/tools/graphql2chartjs/README.md

 ### How the restructuring works

-The convert function understands the API for each kind of chart that it supports.
+The `graphql2chartjs` function understands the API for each kind of chart that it supports.
 It constructs appropriate arrays mapping the indices of labels with other dataset properties.

 Lets consider this GraphQL response: